Click to toggle navigation menu.

 The businesses that most commonly discover they needed cyber insurance after the fact are small and mid-sized businesses that assumed they were too small to be targeted, or that assumed their existing coverage handled it.
 Neither assumption is accurate.

-If you are not sure whether your current coverage addresses your cyber exposure, or if you want to understand what a policy would cost for your specific situation, contact SeedPod Cyber or get a quote.
+SeedPod Cyber works with businesses across industries, from healthcare and financial services to manufacturers, law firms, contractors, and technology companies.
+If you are not sure whether your current coverage addresses your cyber exposure, or want to understand what a policy would cost for your specific situation, contact SeedPod Cyber or visit our businesses page to get started.

 Frequently Asked Questions About Cyber Insurance